JaredlL/hotel-room-booking/Readme.md

 1. Increase test coverage
 2. Add logging (some is already built in)
 3. Impove error response messages - utilise problem details
+4. Clarify requirements such as
+   1. Should room names be unique within a Hotel
+   2. Should room types have a defined size

 ## 📄 License